Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 16print(f"supported_accuracy={released['supported_accuracy']:.2f} p95_ms={released['p95_ms']}")1released route: hyde+rerank

-Step 1, Rewrite: Write a Python function that takes a customer message plus the last two turns of chat history and outputs a standalone query.
+Step 1, Rewrite: Write a Python function that takes a developer message plus the last two turns of chat history and outputs a standalone query.
 Run it on your five messages and inspect the results.
 Does the rewritten query contain the full intent?

 Step 2, Measure: For each original message, manually decide which of your internal policy documents should be retrieved.
 Then run the rewritten query through a simple dense-retrieval setup (even a small embedding model like all-MiniLM-L6-v2 against a dozen policy chunks).
 Count how many of the top-3 results match your manual gold set.
 The rewrite should improve hit rate for the ambiguous and vague cases.